If you're going to be spending any amount of time hiking or backpacking, you'll want to carry a first aid kit with you. Always. Just in case.

 I know your first aid kit may seem a little bulky with all these items in it, but it so worth it!
 You'll be so glad to have these things if you, or someone hiking with you, gets sick or injured on your next backpacking trip.

 Have you ever wished you had a certain first aid item with you on the trail, but didn't?
-If so, what was it?
+What was it?
 Let me know in the comments!

 *Please keep in mind - I am not a doctor and I am not giving you medical advice.
-I do recommend that you go through either first aid and CPR, wilderness first aid, or wilderness first responder if you are a hiker, so that you can actually help yourself and others on the trail.
+I do recommend that you go through either first aid and CPR, wilderness first aid, or wilderness first responder training.
 Also, if you have any medical conditions, check with your doctor before you head out, so you know how to better keep yourself safe. *